variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 [**Warm Hugs Mixes & Gits Boutique**](https://www.facebook.com/WarmHugsMixes/){: target="_blank"} - Open for business.

 [**WeldWerks Brewing Company**](https://www.facebook.com/weldwerksbrewing/){: target="_blank"} - The taproom will be closed for all draft sales until further notice.
 Revised to-go and on-line order pickup hours: Monday-Thursday 12-7pm, Friday-Saturday 11am-8pm, and Sunday 12-6pm.
 The on-line store ([https://weldwerksbrewing.com/order](https://weldwerksbrewing.com/order){: target="_blank"}) allows you to order and pay for all your cans in advance and even request curbside delivery straight to your vehicle\!

+[**Wm Moore Jewelers**](https://www.facebook.com/WmMooreJewelers/){: target="_blank"} - Open 9am-5pm.
+If you are coming down, please call ahead to make sure we are there.
+If they do have to close they will offer appointment only service for emergency needs.
+For further questions, please call the store at 970-356-3420, email us at [wmmoorejewelers@gmail.com](mailto:wmmoorejewelers@gmail.com) or text 970-397-6964.